pranabsarkar/Conll_task/README.md

 CPU: Intel® Core™ i5-8265U @ 1.60 GHz 1.80 GHz; RAM: 8 GB

-For training, we have to use the following command-
+For training, I have to use the following command-

 `python train.py`